.avif)

 %20(2).avif)

 Amazon CloudWatch is AWS’s native observability service for collecting and analyzing metrics, logs, and events to monitor cloud resources and applications.
-It is commonly used by DevOps teams, SREs, and platform engineers to detect issues early, set alerts, and maintain visibility across services such as EC2, Lambda, containers, and managed databases.
+It is commonly used by DevOps teams, SREs, and platform engineers to detect issues early, set alerts, and maintain operational visibility across services such as EC2, Lambda, containers, and managed databases.

 Monitoring allows for a continuous data stream of system status and insights to be arranged in a user-friendly method that is easy to interpret.